MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/limit-access.md

 -  seo-marvel-apr2020
 search.appverid:
 ms.assetid:
-description: "In this article, you'll learn how to apply conditional access settings."
+description: "In this article, you'll learn how to apply limit access settings."
 ---

 # Limit OneDrive access by security group